 What is the Invisalign treatment process?

 The first step is to manufacture your series of aligners.
-Dr. Chick conducts this process with a sophisticated array of 3D computer imaging, which enables her to better customize the aligners to the shape of your teeth.
+Dr. Camille conducts this process with a sophisticated array of 3D computer imaging, which enables her to better customize the aligners to the shape of your teeth.
 Unlike with braces, there is no lengthy procedure needed to install the hardware.
 You simply slip on the first aligner.

 Each set of aligners should be worn for about two weeks.
 Make sure that you wear them constantly, removing them only to brush, floss, eat, and drink.
 If you do not wear your aligners consistently, your treatment will take longer.
-Visit our office about every six weeks so Dr. Chick can check on the progress of your treatment, and to pick up the next aligners in the series.
+Visit our office about every six weeks so Dr. Camille can check on the progress of your treatment, and to pick up the next aligners in the series.

-Gradually, your teeth will move to the final position that Dr. Chick has determined.
+Gradually, your teeth will move to the final position that Dr. Camille has determined.
 On average, Invisalign treatment takes nine to fifteen months, and you will wear an average of eighteen to thirty different aligners, though these numbers will vary depending on your individual case.

 How do I take care of my teeth after Invisalign?